newrizen/TerrasCapixabas/README.md

 - Q - Drop item
 - J - Fast move
 - K - Fly mode
-- H - Noclip mode (Pass-through like a ghost)
+- H - Noclip mode (pass-through like a ghost)
 - C - Change point of view (1st person, 3rd person back, 3rd person froint)
 - Z - See further

-- f5 - Identify some itens and your location
+- F5 - Identify some itens and your location

 - T - Open chat
   - To quickly change the time, type '/time 10000' for daytime and '/time 24000' for nighttime